 Shari Springer Berman and Robert Pulcini’s dismal, D-grade sitcom isn’t fit to lick the boots of Whit Stillman’s four films.

 Harold Lloyd’s Safety Last! reminds us how little has changed in nearly a century.

 Jean-Luc Godard’s most deliberately frivolous film remains a light-touch slice of New Wave romanticism.

-Paramount’s sterling Bluray collection serves to remind fans that Star Trek: The Next Generation graduated to greatness in its third season.
+This sterling Blu-ray will remind fans that the show graduated to greatness in its third season.

 Absent of any sense of self-awareness, Oblivion seems only self-serious, a ponderous mess both misguided and unaware.

 As Shout!
 Factory’s double-feature Blu-ray ably proves, the Police Story films confirm Jackie Chan’s reputation as a master of pure physicality.